NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 alignment.
 This is not preferable, in general.
 It was tricky however to find many images with a lot of overlap, so this had to make do.

+A modification of the work flow for the case of images with very different illumination is in :numref:`kaguya_tc_refine_intrinsics_illumination`.

 Initial bundle adjustment with fixed intrinsics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^